hadiaydogdu/spmvarm/README.md

 * `-debug`: Output vector is printed.
 * `-dump_matrix`: Dumps matrix's rows, cols and vals array (in CSR format)
 * `-dump_object`: Dumps the generated object code to **std out**.
-The output can be diassembled using a disassembler (e.g. `llvm-objdump`) to examine the code.
+The output can be diassembled using a disassembler (e.g. `objdump`) to examine the code.
-Also, the output can be separately linked to a main file.
 * `-matrix_stats`: Prints the `svmAnalyzer`'s results for the current matrix.

 ### Examples